nicbeu/Mixbus-TouchOSC-Layout/README.md

 ## Caveats and Todos
   - Compressor mode selection does not react as expected, but the switching works nevertheless.
+  - Compressor ratio setting does not work due to a bug in Mixbus which does not recognize the documented command.
   - Screenshots on this page has not been updated.
   - New features of Mixbus 10 are not implemented.